hamzas4011/konyarestaurant/README.md

-# Frontend Project - Konya Restaurant
+# 🍽️ Frontend Project - Webutvikling 2

 **Developed as part of my bachelor's degree in**
 🎓 **Information Technology** (Specialization: E-business)